-Following advice from the potential primary supervisor, the following must be supplied for electronic distribution to the panel one week prior to the presentation, which along with the interview, provides the basis on which the School may offer you a place.
+Following advice from the potential primary supervisor, the following must be supplied via the RMIT University Application Services website, which along with the interview, provides the basis on which the School may offer you a place.

 Please note that a proposed research direction is an important part of the selection process, but that approval of the proposal and an offer to enrol does not mean that the proposal is fixed.
 As the research evolves it is expected that the research proposal will change in response.
 Within twelve months of enrolling, all candidates undergo a Confirmation of Candidature where the revised and expanded research proposal is reviewed by the School, and upon acceptance, the candidate's enrolment is formally approved.